 You read financial reports and prospectuses and go through various number and jargon-filled analyses to research potential investments.
 But how can you boil all this raw data down into usable information to make sound investment decisions?
 With the help of investment ratios.

-Investors will come across a wide variety of financial ratios when reading reports that concern companies listed on a stock exchange.
-At first, these ratios can seem complicated to those new to stock market investing but it is important to understand what the main ratios mean to be able to gauge a company and make the right investment decisions.
-By analysing how these different ratios compare from one company to another, an investor can judge whether the shares in a particular company are good value or not.
+Investors will come across a wide variety of financial ratios when reading reports that involve companies listed on a stock exchange.
+At first, these can seem complicated to stock market investing novices but it is important to understand what the main ratios mean so as to be able to gauge a company and make the right investment decisions.
+In this manner, you will be able to pick the best performing companies, while you will be better equipped to judge whether the shares are good value or not.

 Earnings Per Share (EPS)

 The Earnings Per Share ratio measures the earnings a company makes for each share issued and it is calculated by taking a company’s net earnings and dividing it by the number of shares in issue.
 The ensuing number serves as an indicator of a company’s profitability.
 One of the most widely quoted figures by analysts, stockholders and potential investors alike, the EPS metric is also important when it comes to calculating the Price Earnings Ratio (P/E), where the E in the P/E refers to the EPS.
 As a result, this ratio could be used to determine whether you should select particular stocks.

 As expected, if a company has zero or negative earnings which indicate a loss, then likewise, earnings per share will also be zero or negative.
 In contrast, a higher EPS means investors are earning bigger profits for every share they own.
 At the same time, a high EPS figure is a clear sign of a company’s strong financial position and this means that it is a reliable organisation.
 In addition, investors can also look at the estimates of a future EPS to get an idea of the profits they will earn in the years to come.